ElektraInitiative/libelektra/.github/CONTRIBUTING.md

 ## Issues

 Check the [Ideas](/doc/IDEAS.md) page if you are searching for a good topic to start with.
-You can also visit the [issue-tracker](https://github.com/ElektraInitiative/libelektra/issues).
-Do not hesitate to open a new issue if you want to ask a question, report or fix a bug or approach new topics.
+You can also visit the [issue-tracker](https://github.com/ElektraInitiative/libelektra/issues) and filter the list by pre-defined labels like _good first issue_ or _help wanted_.Do not hesitate to open a new issue if you want to ask a question, report or fix a bug or approach new topics.

 ## Creating a Pull-Request

 If you want to publish your local changes to this project you have to create a new pull-request.

-1. Open GitHub and navigate to _your_ libeketra-fork
+1. Open GitHub and navigate to _your_ libelektra-fork
 2. In the tab _Codes_ press the _New Pull-Request_ button and choose a title and fill in the [pull-request template](/.github/PULL_REQUEST_TEMPLATE.md)
 3. Now you should be able to set up the _Comparing changes_ settings.
 Choose the head repository and base repository.
 E.g.: if you have some changes in the master branch of your forked repository, select *head repository: yournickname/libelektra and *compare: master* and *base repositroy: ElektraInitiative/libelektra* and *base: master\*
 4. Add some information about the changes in the release notes (path of the file: /libelektra/doc/news/\_preparation_next_release.md), skipping this step may cause a rejected pull-request
+5. Do not forget to format your code since the build server fails instantly.
+Take a look at the [coding guidelines](/doc/CODING.md) for more information.
-5. Commit and push your local changes in git (keep in mind to sync your fork - fetch, rebase & push)
+6. Commit and push your local changes in git (keep in mind to sync your fork - fetch, rebase & push)
-6. Wait for the code-review
+7. Wait for the code-review

 ## Code-Review

-After the pull-request your code will be reviewed and if your pull-request passes the review , your changes will be merged to master.
+After opening the pull-request, your code will be reviewed and if your pull-request passes the review and build server steps , your changes will be merged to master.
+Get rejected?
+Don't worry... there are many reasons why the build server could fail.
+Open your created pull-request in github and scroll to the bottom of the site, there should be a list of all checks - by clicking on the _Details_, you get more infomation about the checks.
+However, there are also cases where the websites are down, build server stucks or times-out etc., please get also an overview of the [build server](/doc/BUILDSERVER.md) to avoid frustration and long review times.

 # General